 Your budget will obviously determine your choice when it comes to selecting a laptop for the best video editing purposes.
 However, don't forget to choose a device that (a) is expandable (so that you can add more memory or an additional SSD if necessary), (b) one that comes with next business day warranty (or at least offers it as an option) and (c) features ample connectivity as users are likely to transfer files either via a cloud storage option or via an external storage (most likely to be a portable SSD).

 Whether you’re looking to get some editing done while being mobile or needing to do screen recording, we’re here to help you find the perfect device.
 Using our tech expertise, we rounded up the best laptop (or workstation) for editing and put together a guide.
-We’ll dive into all the best video editing laptops, both in high definition and Ultra HD (4K) resoutions, for all budgets.
+We’ll dive into all the best video editing laptops, both in high definition and Ultra HD (4K) resolutions, for all budgets.
 But every one has the capabilities of running the most demanding video editors.

 Even better, we’ve included our exclusive price comparison tool, so you can get your choice of the best video editing laptops at the best price available.
 Bear in mind that prices and configurations change all the time.
 So if you see any discrepancy, feel free to get in touch with us.

 |Editing resolution||1080p (1920 x 1080)||4K (3840 x 2160)||4K (3840 x 2160)|

 |Processor||8th Generation Core i5 or equivalent AMD Ryzen||8-core Intel CPU or equivalent AMD||Intel Xeon or better|